 LaBelle — who played Matron Mama Morton for a limited run in a Los Angeles stint of Chicago — is known for her Grammy Award-winning rhythm and blues songs, which include "On My Own" and "New Attitude."
 The one-time lead member of the group Labelle also sang on the group's biggest hit "Lady Marmalade."
 The singer has appeared on Broadway in three self-titled concerts and appeared in the 1982 revival of Your Arms Too Short to Box With God.

+After an acclaimed run Off-Broadway in 2008, Fela! began previews on Broadway Oct.
+19, 2009.
+Sahr Ngaujah, who headlined the Off-Broadway premiere, alternates in the role of the late African musical figure, with Kevin Mambo ( Ruined).
 Tony-winning Spring Awakening choreographer Bill T. Jones directs and choreographs the production that features a book by Jones and Jim Lewis and utilizes Anikulapo-Kuti's own music.
 Lewis, a Tony nominee for Chronicle of a Death Foretold, also penned additional lyrics.
 The musical was conceived by Bill T. Jones, Jim Lewis and Stephen Hendel.

 The production incorporates the Afrobeat orchestra Antibalas and other members of the NYC Afrobeat community, under the direction of Aaron Johnson, who perform Kuti's music live onstage.